 We started in Colombo our 2 weeks journey through Sri Lanka.
 We stayed here a bit more than most visitors do, as we also needed to sort our some administrative stuff to rent a car and get the Sri Lankan temporary drivers permit for tourists.
-But as soon as this was done, we were ready to move on to explore this beautiful island.
+We were also traveling here with a young kid and needed some flexibility for his schedule too.

 We chose to stay in the city center, close to Beira Lake.
 This is a very convenient and safe location.
 You can walk around to the main touristic places and a tuk-tuk ride to Gale Face or Fort area is very cheap too.